Pop Up Greeting Card

 Silhouette Cameo 4

-Decade birthday parties are a big deal for my sisters and me, so you will see a lot of my MAKR projects are gifts for my sister.
+Decade birthday parties are a big deal for my sisters and me, so you will see a lot of my MAKR projects this semester are gifts for my sister who entered a new decade in the beginning of March.

 I cut each of the pieces and added her name for a personalized touch.
 The odd shaped white piece is called the “muscle” and it is folded and glued in order to make the “pop up” part of the card.

-I have cut the paper components 4 more times.
-I provided a “kit” of cut pieces for my neighbor to use as a mother-daughter project.
-I used a variety of colored papers and omitted the odd text cut-out.
-The pattern probably intended it to be printed, but the Silhouette didn’t not understand that distinction.
+I have cut the paper parts four more times since I made this card.
+I created a “kit” of the cut pieces for my neighbor’s mother-daughter project.
+I used different colored papers and skipped the odd text cut-out.
+The pattern was likely meant to be printed, but the Silhouette didn’t recognize that.
+I let them watch the instructional video on their own.